byjg/docker-php/docs/image-base.md

 docker run -it --rm byjg/php:7.1-base php --version
 ```

-This image expose the port:
+This image exposes the port:
-- 9001 for the XDebug
+- 9001 for XDebug

 ## Adding Custom Config